EshanJayasundara/OpenTwinDocumentation/README.md

 ```

 ### Telegraf + Influxdb configuration
-Influxdb pod is comes defaut with the minikube cluster which you have just created initially,
+Influxdb pod comes default with the minikube cluster which you have just created initially,

-access influxdb + telegraf url with
+access influxdb + telegraf URL with
 ```
 kubectl get services -n <your-own-name-space> # list all services